Scientific Name

 How to Grow and Care

 These cacti thrive best in indirect light with morning and evening sun exposure.
 They prefer well-drained soil.
 Cactus or epiphytic compost works well.
 Hatiora can be propagated easily through cuttings that can root immediately in soil.
 It likes long nights of about 14 hours.
 Cover the plant with a paper bag to shut out sunlight.
-Try not to reposition the plant once flower buds appear, as these could fall off during any movement.
+Do not reposition the plant once flower buds appear, as these could fall off during movement.
 It needs a month's rest after flowering, so water sparingly during this period.

 Learn more at How to Grow and Care for Hatiora.